6 styling tips for family photographs

 Various fabrics offer great opportunities to add texture.
 Just think of the contrast between denim, lace, thick wool knits, crushed silk and tweed.
 Textured fabrics can also be added in the form of accessories, such as scarves and hats, not just as clothing.

-3. What to wear: shoes
+3. What to wear in photos: shoes

 Shoes matter a lot and should complement the look.
 In fact, if done right they could absolutely complete the look and tie all the elements together.
 Your youngest’s favourite wellies that she wears all the time show her personality and if the colour matches a scarf worn by your oldest daughter, the shoes become relevant and complementary.
 Photographs are about personality and history.
 Her wellies mark that stage in her life, so are important.